ProjectPythia/pythia-foundations/appendix/how-to-contribute.md

 General information on how to contribute to any Project Pythia repository may be found [here][pythia contributor's guide].

-A full contributor's guide will appear here, cross-referencing our tutorials on open Pull Requests on GitHub.
+This page will eventually contain a full guide to contributing to Project Pythia.
+As GitHub Pull Requests are an important part of contributing to Pythia, this guide will cross-reference tutorials on GitHub and Pull Requests.

-A simple way to comment on anything you find in this book is to use the "open issue" and "suggest edit" buttons under the GitHub Octocat logo at the top of each page.
-These links will take you to GitHub where the source material for the book is hosted.
-You'll need a free (and broadly useful) GitHub account.
-See the main [Project Pythia Contributor's Guide][pythia contributor's guide].
+If you need to comment on anything in Pythia Foundations you feel needs work, you can use the "open issue" or "suggest edit" buttons at the top of any Pythia Foundations page.
+These buttons appear when you hover over the GitHub Octocat logo.
+Clicking on these buttons will take you to the relevant page on GitHub, where the entirety of the Pythia Foundations material is hosted.
+In order to actually suggest changes, you must have a free GitHub account, as listed in the GitHub section of Pythia Foundations.
+This contributor's guide is strictly for Pythia Foundations; for general Project Pythia contribution guidelines, see the main [Project Pythia Contributor's Guide][pythia contributor's guide].

-You may also quickly provide feedback via this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSeVa1TC9xM-dk7qIE2e8bsgSrIP82yYDNw3wew3J46eREJa4w/viewform?usp=sf_link).
+To quickly provide feedback about minor issues without the use of GitHub, you can also use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeVa1TC9xM-dk7qIE2e8bsgSrIP82yYDNw3wew3J46eREJa4w/viewform?usp=sf_link).

 ## Contributing a new Jupyter Notebook